XenoPhex/i18n4go/README.md

 2. **merge-strings** to create one file and removing what is not needed and strings you do not want to i18n.
 This could be important and time consuming but to help this process, we've found that it's good to keep a list of all the strings that you do not want to i18n as well as string patterns (as regex).
 Take a look at the CF CLI [excluded.json](https://github.com/cloudfoundry/cli/blob/master/cf/i18n/excluded.json) for a real world example file you might end up with.
 The regex in there might be useful to reuse.

 3. might need to do 1 again, but using `excluded.json`.
-The outcome should be the file or files for `en_US` for all the strings that will be i18n for your app.
-So for instance, if you decide to combine all into one: `en_US.all.json`
+The outcome should be the file or files for `en-us` for all the strings that will be i18n for your app.
+So for instance, if you decide to combine all into one: `en-us.all.json`

 4. **rewrite-package** using the file or files in 3.
 This will rewrite your code to use the `T(...)` function and also deal with parameters to your strings, using the pattern: `Arg0`, `Arg1`, etc. *NOTE* that this step will rewrite (yes, modify) your code.
 You can always use `go fmt` so the code will look fine.
 All files that contain strings that need to be i18n will be rewritten.
 You can do this step one package at a time.